 How many awards are available: one award of $1,000 is available annually to subsidize travel to the host institution.

 - Who should apply: Academic research departments

 - What to expect: a short-term experience for students and post-docs with a government or private institution outside of academia

 - Purpose of this award: to enhance the awareness of business operations and potential career opportunities in institutions outside of academia

-- How many awards are available: (1) award of $4,000 will be available in the 2020 award cycle to subsidize travel to the host institution(s)
+- How many awards are available: one award of $4,000 will be available in FY2022 to subsidize travel to the host institution(s)

 - Other details: This award may contribute toward participation in the OPSR Private and Public Sectors Plant Pathology Tour when/if the tour takes place in the same year

 All required application documents below must be combined into and submitted as one PDF document in the application linked below by March 15 of each year

 Individual Application Requirements